carsonpadawon/vmc-field-team.github.io/labs/v2/srm-lab.md

 We will add a rule that will allow us to connect to our jump host via RDP

 4. Enter *RDP to Jump Host* in the *Name* field
-5. Hover over the *Destinations* filed and click the pencil icon
+5. Hover over the *Destinations* field and click the pencil icon

 ![SRM12](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/srm-lab/JumpHost26.jpg)